 Claw Toe Specialists

 Have you noticed your toes flexing and curling inward?
 This may be due to a condition called claw toes.
 This condition can cause discomfort and difficulty walking in those affected.
-Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis as well as treatment for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who are experiencing claw toes.
+Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnosis as well as treatment for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who are experiencing claw toes.
 Following an examination, our specialists may recommend surgery to restore your foot to a normal function.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is Claw Toe?